Acute malnutrition (wasting): MUAC, RUTF and community care

 In the 1990s, the RUTF made outpatient management of acute malnutrition feasible

-Inspired by the cocoa spreads available on the market, scientists created a product made from oil and peanut paste that required no preparation or refrigeration, providing 500 kcal in just 92 g (in a metalized pouch).
-Additionally, since it contains no water, it is not susceptible to contamination.
-RUTF was born (along with Plumpy’Nut, the commercial brand of its first and main manufacturer: Nutriset), marking a revolution in the management of acute malnutrition.
+Drawing inspiration from chocolate spread products available on the market, scientists created a product made from oil and peanut paste that required no preparation or refrigeration, providing 500kcal in just 92g (in a foil sachet).
+Moreover, as it contains no water, it is not susceptible to contamination.
+RUTF had been born (and with it Plumpy'Nut, the brand name of its first and main manufacturer, Nutriset), and with it a revolution in the management of acute malnutrition (Briend & Collins, 2010).

 The use of RUTF, however, is not without problems.
 Its use entails a significant increase in the cost of outpatient management of malnutrition.
 It also offers a lucrative business for now more than 20 manufacturers.
 In August 2024, the price for the approximate number of RUTF pouches needed for a child with severe acute malnutrition during treatment (150 units) is priced at 62.60 USD in the catalog of the UNICEF Supply Division (which supplies around 80% of the global demand for this product).

-In any case, RUTF, despite its cost, has proven to be the only real therapeutic option for the community management of malnutrition.
-Fortunately, its cost remains much lower (not only economically but primarily in human terms) than what hospital management would entail today.
+In any case, RUTF, despite its cost, has proven to be the only viable therapeutic option for the community management of malnutrition.
+Fortunately, its cost also remains far lower — not only in economic terms but above all in human terms — than hospital-based management would entail today (Collins et al., 2006).

 Related blog articles: